csdcorp/speech_to_text/speech_to_text/README.md

 ## Recent Updates

-5.4.1 Supports bluetooth headsets on Android, this requires new permissions, see the permissions section below.
+5.4.2 Supports bluetooth headsets on Android, this requires new permissions, see the permissions section below.
+Note that bluetooth  permission is requested from the user, when upgrading users may have to manually set the permission or clear their cache to force a re-request.

 5.3.0 Fixes a longstanding issue with web support and improves error handling on iOS.
 From 5.2.0+ `compileSdkVersion 31` must be used for Android.